“Lectio Divina: For You and Your Ministry

 Since the 6th Century when Benedict of Nursia developed Lectio Divina as a way of listening to God in a Bible text people have been using this discipline to help them open their hearts to Christ and one another.
 Lectio Divina can help us grow in our discipleship to Jesus Christ.

 People often ask us, “What are the best Scripture passages to use for Lectio Divina?”
-Here are over sixty Bible passages that we’ve found especially helpful — with Lectio Divina Guides for each.
-Our Lectio Divina Guides have been field tested in Soul Shepherding groups.
+Here are over 70 Bible passages that we’ve found especially helpful — with Lectio Divina Guides for each.
+Our Lectio Divina Guides have been field-tested in Soul Shepherding groups.
 They’re free and easy to print out and use.
 They’re great for small groups, church staff or elder meetings, retreats, or private devotions.
 It’s helpful to look through the archive of Bible passages below, praying for God to guide you to the one that will be most helpful for you or your group.

 The best way to learn Lectio Divina is by having someone who is experienced guide you through it.
 We offer this for you in our online video course “Digging Deeper in God’s Word.”
 Also you can my read my book Your Best Life In Jesus’ Easy Yoke, which is based on using Lectio Divina with Jesus’ easy yoke (or rhythms of grace) teaching in Matthew 11:25-30.